 Jama Sandoval - Administrative Associate.
-Jama.Sandoval@asu.edu; 602-496-0486 (questions about submitting the application, fingerprint cards, or deadlines)
+Jama.Sandoval@asu.edu; 602-496-0486 (questions about the on-line application, fingerprint cards, or deadlines)

 Leslie Boag - Recruitment and Retention Coordinator.
-Leslie.Boag@asu.edu; 602-496-0288 (questions about completing the application, the program, or the DCS work committment)
+Leslie.Boag@asu.edu; 602-496-0288 (questions about completing the application, the program, or the DCS work commitment)

 The record review of applicants is primarily based on whether or not the committee feels that the student would be a good fit as an employee at DCS and can complete the BSW Program in a timely manner.
 Selection criteria include but are not limited to: